L2cGauthier/CurseOfDimensionality/README.md

 In machine learning, the curse of dimensionality is a phenomenon that appears when considering spaces with a high number of dimensions.
 Indeed, if we have some data points in R<sup>p</sup> (observations with p features), the higher p, the more adding an additional dimension will increase the volume of the space containing the data points.

-In other word, if we have just a few observations and a lot of features, the available data will become sparse.
-In order to convince ourself, we made a simple script working as follow.
+In other words, if we have just a few observations and a lot of features, the available data will become sparse, and distance-based algorithm (like k-NN) will be less and less relevant.
+A simple illustration can be obtained with the following process.

 ```